 My healthevet badge

-Q. Are there any providers specializing in transgender Veteran care in my area?
+Q. Are there any providers specializing in care for lesbian, gay, bisexual, transgender, and queer Veterans in my area?

-All VA facilities are required to provide care to transgender Veterans or pay for services in the community.
-To find the LGBTQ+ Veteran Care Coordinator (VCC) at your facility use this tool.
-They will be the most knowledgeable about local resources.
+All VA facilities are required to provide care to eligible LGBTQ+ Veterans or pay for services in the community.
+You can find your local LGBTQ+ Veteran Care Coordinator (VCC) at your facility.
+They will help you find the care you need.

-If you are not already enrolled in healthcare, that is the first step.
+* If you are not already enrolled in healthcare, enrolling is the first step.

 Veterans can apply for VA health care enrollment by completing VA Form 10-10EZ.
 Apply online, or visit, call or write to any VA health care facility or Veterans' benefits office.
 You can also call the VA Health Benefits Call Center toll free at 877-222 VETS (877-222-8387).
 Get the latest on VA health care eligibility and enrollment.
 You can also use the Vets.gov site to obtain additional information.

-Q. What are the Self-Identified Gender Identity (SIGI) and Birth Sex Fields?
+Q. What are the Gender Identity and Birth Sex Fields?

 For more information, see the Veteran - Birth Sex and Self-Identified Gender Identity Fact Sheet (PDF) or the Provider - Fact Sheet on Birth Sex and Self-Identified Gender Identity (PDF).